2022 GO Fest Info

 What does Project Outside have to do with GO Fest?

-This is our time to invest in our community strength – the outdoors – to continue positioning the Roanoke Region as a preferred place to live, work, play, and visit.
+This is our time to invest in our community strength – the outdoors – to continue positioning Virginia’s Blue Ridge as a preferred place to live, work, play, and visit.
 Any proceeds that GO Fest raises throughout the weekend will be put toward the Project Outside fund.